yk9221/GIS/README.md

 Distance Scale
 --------------
-To help the user with a better sense of distance, a distance scale shown in the bottom right corner.
+To help the user with a better sense of distance, a distance scale is shown in the bottom right corner.

 Algorithms
 ==========